salt-labs/docs/content/technologies/salt-project/_index.md

 ## Terminology

-There are a few different tools and terminologies within SaltStack ecosystem as show below.
+There are a few different tools and terminologies within SaltStack ecosystem as shown below.

 ### Salt Master

-The Salt Master is the central manager for the Salt Minions and by default uses 0mq but can also use a custom UDP based protocol RAET.
+The Salt Master is the central manager for the Salt Minions and by default uses 0mq but can also use a custom UDP based protocol named RAET.

 ### Salt Minion